MultiCraft/repixture/mods/rp_mobs/API.md

 Ends the currently active task in the given `task_queue` of `mob`.
 If the task queue is empty, nothing happens.

+### Task template functions

+This mod comes with a number of template functions for common microtasks like walking.
+See `API_template.md` for a reference.

 ### Breeding functions